anthonydb/practical-sql/README.md

 * Chapter 10: Statistical Functions In SQL
 * Chapter 11: Working With Dates and Times
 * Chapter 12: Advanced Query Techniques
-* Chapter 13: Extracting Data from Text
+* Chapter 13: Mining Text to Find Meaningful Data
 * Chapter 14: Analyzing Spatial Data with PostGIS
 * Chapter 15: Saving Time with Views, Functions, and Triggers
-* Chapter 16: PostgreSQL from the Command Line
+* Chapter 16: Using PostgreSQL from the Command Line
-* Chapter 17: Database Maintenance
+* Chapter 17: Maintaining Your Database
-* Appendix A: Additional PostgreSQL Tools
+* Appendix A: Identifying and Telling the Story Behind Your Data
-* Appendix B: Telling Your Data Story
+* Appendix B: Additional PostgreSQL Resources

 ## Getting the Code and Data on Your Computer